 PROPERTY SUBJECT TO THIS DECLARATION:

 Section 1.
 Existing Property.
-The existing real property which is, and shall be, held, transferred, sold, conveyed and occupied subject to this Declaration is located in Knox County, Tennessee, and is more particularly described in the legal description attached hereto as Exhibit A.
+The existing real property in Fox Run, Unit Four is, and shall be, held, transferred, sold, conveyed and occupied subject to this Declaration is located in Knox County, Tennessee, and is more particularly described in the legal description attached hereto as Exhibit A.